West Midlands · Punjabi community · cafés and coffee shops

 FAQs

-What is the best card machine for a cafés and coffee shop in Birmingham (Handsworth and Soho Road)?
+What is the best card machine for cafés and coffee shops in Birmingham (Handsworth and Soho Road)?

-Square Terminal or SumUp Solo on Square is the strongest fit for cafés and coffee shops in Birmingham (Handsworth and Soho Road) in 2026.
-Square POS app is purpose-built for café-style menus with modifiers; no-contract economics fit independents.
+Square Terminal or SumUp Solo on Square is the strongest fit for cafés and coffee shops in Birmingham (Handsworth and Soho Road) in 2026, on the balance of rate, contract and the way the trade takes payments.
+See "Our pick" above for the full reasoning.

-How much does a card machine cost for a cafés and coffee shop in Birmingham (Handsworth and Soho Road)?
+How much does a card machine cost for cafés and coffee shops in Birmingham (Handsworth and Soho Road)?

 What watch-outs apply to cafés and coffee shops in Birmingham (Handsworth and Soho Road)?